When networking or conducting informational interviews, use open-ended questions to create an engaging conversation.

 - Are there any internship experiences you might recommend or other ways to gain exposure to this field/industry?

-- What are the promotion and advance practices?
+- What are the opportunities for promotion and advancement?

-- Do you have any recommendations for other people I should speak within the field to learn more?
+- Could you recommend other people I should speak within the field to learn more?
 May I use your name when reaching out?

 Industry Knowledge